VT-EGIS/arcgis-layers-widget/README.md

   color: #888;
 }
 ```

 Feel free to apply styles that you prefer.
+The classes that need to be overridden are

+* .hidden-layer
+* .visible-layer

 For a complete example, please see the [example directory](http://vt-egis.github.io/arcgis-layers-widget/) in the source repository.